30 June 2020

 Want to know how to learn Flutter, right?
 This article consists of all the Flutter courses online which I’ve used while learning this technology.
 It’s a sort of Flutter learning roadmap for people of various skill levels.
 Some of the resources allow you to learn Flutter from scratch all the way to an advanced level, while some others offer a taste, providing a simple quick Flutter tutorial for beginners.
 Why learn Flutter in the first place tough?

 Flutter can make it easy to develop simultaneously for various mobile platforms and desktop as well.
 Its performance is also impressive.
-If you want to know more about what Flutter is, try this basic Flutter tutorial.
-If you already know what it is, but want to learn even more, keep reading.

 I would like to present to you my favourite resources to learn Flutter.
 They really helped me a lot to get familiar with this technology to the point where I can make my own Flutter projects and teach it to other people.
 So, let’s get started with Flutter!